U.S. wants EU to put North Korean bank on sanctions list

-BRUSSELS (Reuters) - The United States is urging the European Union to impose sanctions on North Korea’s Foreign Trade Bank, which Washington believes helps finance North Korea’s ballistic missile program, a U.S. State Department official said on Monday.
+BRUSSELS, March 25 (Reuters) - The United States is urging the European Union to impose sanctions on North Korea’s Foreign Trade Bank, which Washington believes helps finance North Korea’s ballistic missile programme, a U.S. State Department official said on Monday.

 North Korea earlier this month threatened the United States with a pre-emptive nuclear strike as the United Nations Security Council tightened sanctions in response to Pyongyang’s third nuclear test.